 The Council is a member of the Local Authorities' Pension Fund Forum (LAPFF) and subscribes to the Local Government Pensions Committee (LGPC) service, all costs for which are met from the pension fund budget.

 Manager changes

-During 21/22, the Fund continued to implement the revised investment strategy and approach agreed by the Committee in December 2020 and the following changes were made.
+During 22/23, the Fund completed the asset reallocations require to implement the revised investment strategy agreed by the Committee in December 2020 and the following changes were made.